Valentina (drag queen)

-James Andrew Leyva (born May 14, 1991), better known by the stage name Valentina, is an American drag performer, actor, television personality and singer who came to international attention as a contestant on the ninth season of RuPaul's Drag Race and the fourth season of RuPaul's Drag Race All Stars.
+Valentina Xunaxi Leyva (born May 14, 1991), better known mononymously as Valentina, is an American drag performer, actor, television personality and singer who came to international fame as a contestant on the ninth season of RuPaul's Drag Race and the fourth season of RuPaul's Drag Race All Stars.
+In 2023, she was announced as the co-host of season one of Drag Race México alongside Lolita Banana.

 Early life

-Valentina was born in Bell, California to Mexican parents, and began working as a professional drag queen around ten months before filming RuPaul's Drag Race, although they already had a background in fashion and the performing arts.
+Valentina was born in Bell, California, to Mexican parents and grew up Catholic.
+She began working as a drag queen around ten months before filming RuPaul's Drag Race, although she already had a background in fashion and the performing arts.
 Leyva chose to go by "Valentina" in drag after the hot sauce of the same name.
 Valentina is known for using her drag as a way to represent Latin American culture on stage and make drag more accepted in Latin American culture.